 But, if you do this at night, you’re giving them some energy to play, so you may hear them a bit more.
 But, lots of pet owners like this, since it’s easy.

-Another big part with feeding your cat is making sure that they get some form of bonding time.
+Another big part of feeding your cat is making sure that they get some form of bonding time.
 You should do this during either their last meal or after their meal.
-Lots of pet owners actually don’t realize that they need to spend time with their cat after you feed them.
+Lots of pet owners actually don’t realize that they need to spend time with their cats after you feed them.
 You want to do something that’s not related to food, including the following: